ALLSYSTEM-SPA/node-red-contrib-hik-media-buffer/README.md

 To configure the node you need to enter the **_IP, user and password of the NVR_**, you can also choose the **_protocol_** and **_port_** to use.</br>
 You must also enter the number of the channels you want to get the snapshot of.</br>
-If you enter "5", you will get the output of the first 5 channel on the NVR, so if you have 5 cameras on the NVR but one of them is not on the first five channels you won't get the snapshot of that camera.</br>
+If you enter "5", you will get the output of the first 5 channels on the NVR, so if you have 5 cameras on the NVR but one of them is not on the first five channels you won't get the snapshot of that camera.</br>

 This below is an example of msg output:</br>